 Exhibition designers work on cultural exhibitions including museums and galleries, or on commercial exhibitions which include showcase events, trade shows and conferences.

-Designers must create a stand that works on several fronts.
+Designers need to create an exhibition that works on several levels.
 It must:

 - have aesthetic appeal;